skytruong90/skytruong90/README.md

 [![MasterHead](https://res.cloudinary.com/practicaldev/image/fetch/s--PJZtCgZz--/c_imagga_scale,f_auto,fl_progressive,h_420,q_66,w_1000/https://dev-to-uploads.s3.amazonaws.com/uploads/articles/8hwuxnz09e8mhfl7tl9c.gif)](https://rishavchanda.io)

 # Hi There, :raising_hand_man:
-### Welcome to my Github, my name is David:
+### My name is David and I am delighted to welcome you to my Github profile.
-### I graduated from University of Georiga and have another Bachelor in Computer Science from Valdosta State University.
-Currently, I am pursing 2 Master's degrees: Computer Science @ Georgia Tech :trophy:and a MBA @ LSU :trophy:
+### I have completed my Bachelor's degree in Computer Science from Valdosta State University and graduated from the University of Georgia.
+Currently, I am pursuing dual Master's degrees - one in Computer Science at Georgia Tech and the other in Business Administration at LSU.
+Thank you for visiting my profile and please feel free to reach out to me if you have any questions or would like to collaborate on a project :trophy:

 ### :jigsaw: Please feel free to check out my "Respositories" for all of my latest projects :jigsaw: